 - Modified leaves

-Explain the science behind the following gardening questions:
+(Explain the science behind the questions.)

 Leaves are the principle structure, produced on stems, where photosynthesis takes place.
 Cacti are an exception.
 The leaves are reduced to spines, and the thick green, fleshy stems are where photosynthesis takes place.